 Narrating the events both before and after their death

-- In the beginning of a 1970s British farm safety PSA, a boy playing outside with his friends narrates that his family is preparing a "dinner party".
-At the end, it's revealed that the "dinner party" is actually his funeral.
+- In the beginning of Apaches, a boy named Danny playing outside with his friends narrates that his family is preparing a "dinner party".
+At the end, it's revealed that the "dinner party" is actually his funeral wake.

 - Ed in one of the "Plot-Hole" featurettes on the Shaun of the Dead DVD.
 He gives voice-over narration about how he died and turned into a zombie, but he speaks articulately.
 He doesn't grunt incomprehensively like his zombie form does at the end of the actual movie.